loveaas/loveaas/README.md

-- 👋 Hi, this is the official LOVEaaS community account
+- 👋 Hi, this is the official LOVEaaS GitHub account
 - 👀 We'd stripe to make tech world fully open, transparent, free and human for everyone
 - 🌱 We are building the community and accept open-source projects that comply with LOVEaaS phylosophy
 - 📫 Feel free to explore more: https://loveaas.com/